makrai/notes/gabriel2010-eval-fact-summ.md

 * Extrinsic entity errors: substitute entity from the whole corpus of docs
 * To swap an adjective for its antonym, we use WordNet (Miller, 1995) to obtain
 * Pronoun entity errors with a preset list of commonly used pronouns
-  * e.g. we swap she/her with he/him
+  * eg we swap she/her with he/him
 * Verb Negation.
 We use a rule-based system for verb negation
   * based on verb tense, and predict tense based on the suffix and preceding words